rackerlabs/rackspace-howto-dev/content/articles/cloud-sites/handling-traffic-spikes-on-cloud-sites.md

 functionality during your event to reduce load.

 *Lastly, we recommend reviewing best practices for optimizing your web site on Rackspace Cloud Sites.
-[Check this Knowledge Center article](http://www.rackspace.com/knowledge_center/article/how-do-i-optimize-my-website-on-cloud-sites "Check out this Knowledge Center article") for more information and details.*
+Read* *[Optimize your website on Cloud Sites](http://www.rackspace.com/knowledge_center/article/optimize-your-website-on-cloud-sites "Check out this Knowledge Center article") for more information and details.*